Nissan P engine: P

-The P is a gasoline-powered, overhead valve 3956 cc inline six-cylinder with 125 PS at 3,400 rpm initially.
+The P is a gasoline-powered, overhead valve 3956 cc inline-six with 125 PS at 3,400 rpm initially.
 Bore and stroke are 85.7x114.3 mm.
 Later with 135 PS, further modifications in 1965 increased the power to 145 PS.
 Later variants were called P40, reflecting the engine displacement in liters (4.0).
 A variant especially for fire-fighting duties, with a stronger alternator, an engine block heater, and various other improvements, was called the PF engine.